-Budgets are notoriously difficult creatures.
+Project budgets are notoriously difficult creatures.
 Even if you’ve created a solid budget estimate, you still need to scrupulously manage its spend to ensure your project stays profitable.
-Without tracking project budgets, you can’t ensure your team spends the right amount of resource on each task and sticks to your priorities.
+Without tracking project budgets, you can’t ensure your team spends the right amount of resource on each task—without over- or under-committing to a client.
 It can make the difference between catching miscommunications and scope creep early, and dealing with an expensive clean-up job.
 Thankfully, there's now a ton of software to help you streamline the whole budget management process—providing a precise, live overview of project spend without requiring a ton of additional effort from you.

-Project budget tracking can be as straightforward as seeing how different project phases absorb your budget, or as granular as breaking spend down by individual project task – like scoping, iteration, building and QA.
-The latter is especially useful for managing the non-billable project work that can drink your profits, which includes project communication and project management itself.
+Tracking a project budget also lets you see exactly how different project phases absorb your budget, and you can drill down to individual project tasks—like scoping, iteration, building and QA.
+The latter is especially useful for managing all the non-billable project work that can drink your profits, which includes project communication and project management itself.

-Accurate budget tracking makes a whole lot of sense when it comes to managing expectations, strengthening relationships and covering your own back.
-It helps you stay transparent and accountable in the eyes of stakeholders – showing exactly how retainers and resources are being used.
+Accurate project budget tracking makes a whole lot of sense when it comes to managing expectations, strengthening relationships and staying accountable.
+It helps you build transparency with stakeholders, but showing exactly how retainers and team resources are being used.

-It also makes it easier to feed back process or communicational improvements to clients themselves, by showing the cost implications of dramatic directional changes, protracted iterations and unclear briefs.
+Tracking a project budget also makes it easier to feed back process or communicational improvements to clients themselves, by breaking down the cost and time implications of dramatic directional changes, protracted iterations and unclear briefs.
 You’ll be able to align better on “meaningful budgeting”—especially when it comes to clients appreciating just how much things actually cost.
 In the end, that understanding makes for better quality, more cost-efficient products.

 Obviously, budget tracking can also help increase your profitability.
 It highlights project risks, qualifies the true cost of different tasks, and surfaces all the internal work that goes into planning, organizing and delivering projects.
-With these insights, you can set more competitive project rates and ensure all your costs are covered, and improve estimates for future work.
+With these insights, you can set more competitive project rates, ensure all your costs are covered, and improve estimates for future work.

-There are two main ways to go about tracking a project budget: the DIY way and the automatic way.
+There are two main ways to go about tracking a project budget: the manual way and the automatic way.

-This is your standard, manual approach to budget tracking using a spreadsheet tool like Excel to enter and crunch numbers—either by adding them manually, row by row, or importing them from all your project management apps.
-If you have the time, it’s definitely the cheaper option.
-But manual data entry itself comes with the hugely expensive potential for human error, which can completely undermine the whole endeavour of accurate budget tracking.
+This is your standard approach to budget tracking using a spreadsheet tool like Excel to enter and crunch numbers—either by adding them manually, row by row, or importing them from all your project management apps.
+If you have the time, this is definitely the cheaper approach.

-This is the latest response to project budget tracking, which essentially outsources the entire task to smart, automatic software.
-You just assign your project a time or money budget, and your tool automatically tracks and offsets all your team’s project work.
+This is the high-tech solution to project budget tracking, which essentially outsources the entire task to automatic time tracking software.
+You just assign your project a time or money budget, and your tool will automatically update as your team logs their project work.

-A quick Google reveals there are lot of project management tools out there.
+A quick Google reveals there's a lot of project time management software out there.
 But different tools have different specialisms, depending on which aspect of the project management lifecycle you want to focus on.
-Not everyone can afford the heavy-weight project management software, and their sheer feature set can make them difficult to use – if not lagging behind more focused project management apps.
+Not everyone can afford heavy-weight project management software, and their sheer feature set can make them difficult to use.
 When looking for project tracking software, you only really need to ensure they include these staple features:

 Tagging is a no-brainer if you’re looking to break down budget consumption by project task or individual employee.
 You can also use them to categorize project work under phases, which provides a useful overview of budget requirements across resources and skills.

-The best budget tracking tools are proactive, not reactive—they reach out to you with important real-time budget information, like when spend hits a particular milestone.
+The best budget tracking tools are proactive, not reactive—they reach out to you with important real-time budget information, like when budget spend hits a particular milestone.
 Thoughtful budget notifications ensure you don’t have to be in the tool all the time to stay in the loop.
 You should be able to tailor them to your devices and communication preferences—be it a mobile push, email or desktop notification.